 \subsection{Approximation of the mean of the ancestral lineages}

-$ $\\ Other information can be gathered from the Hamilton Jacobi equation~\cref{spec Ham}, in the form of an analytical approximation of $\Gamma$, the typical lineage.
-Let us first differentiate \cref{spec Ham} with respect to $z$, and then divide by $\p_z^2 U$ on each side.
+$ $\\ Working further on the Hamilton Jacobi equation~\cref{spec Ham}, we can make an analytic approximation of $\Gamma_z$, the typical lineage.
+Let us first differentiate \cref{spec Ham} with respect to $z$, and then divide by $U''$ on each side.
 We obtain for all $z\in\R$,

-Now, our idea is to link $\partial^2_zU(z)$ to the variance of the equilibrium $F$.
-First, from \cite{main}, we have the following approximation at the leading order in $\sigma$ for the variance:
+Now, our idea is to link $U''(z)$ with the variance of $F$.
+Using results from \cite{main}, we obtain the following approximation of the variance of $F$ at the leading order in $\sigma$:

-where we recall that $z^*$ is the dominant trait in our population.
-This originates from a Taylor expansion with Laplace's method of the integrals defining the variance (see \cite{wong2001asymptotic} for instance):
+where $z^*$ is the dominant trait in our population.
+This approximation comes from a Taylor expansion (with Laplace's method) of the integrals defining the variance: